vpaulson/AzureStorageQueueDemoGAB2016/README.md

 	    var queue = queueClient.GetQueueReference("orders");
 	    queue.CreateIfNotExists();

-2. Then we are going to add a message with the **queue.AddMessage** function:
+2. Add a series of fake orders to our queue the **queue.AddMessage** function:

+        for (int orderid = 1000; orderid < 1100; orderid++)
+        {
-		queue.AddMessage(new CloudQueueMessage("ThisIsMyMessage"));
+            queue.AddMessage(new CloudQueueMessage(orderid.ToString()));
+            Console.WriteLine("Order {0} placed", orderid);
+        }

-3. Optionally you can add a **Console.ReadKey()** to the end of your **Main()** just to prevent the console window from closing until you press a key after it has completed executing.
+3. Optionally you can add a **Console.ReadKey()** to the end of your **Main()** just to prevent the console window from closing until you press a key after it has completed executing:

+        Console.WriteLine("Press any key to continue...");
+        Console.ReadKey();

-4. If you run this application it should create a new queue and then add your message to that queue.
+4. If you run this application it should create a new queue and then add your messages to that queue.
 You can then use a tool such as the Cloud Explorer built into VS2015 or [Azure Storage Explorer](ttps://azurestorageexplorer.codeplex.com/ "https://azurestorageexplorer.codeplex.com/") to see your message.

+## Part 3 - Getting and deleting messages from a queue

+1. Now create another Windows Console Application project in the same solution named **processorders**.
+2. Repeat Part 1 steps 2 through 5 and Part 2 step 1 with this new project to connect to your queue.
+3. We want the **processorders** application to continue to run so lets put the "processing" code in a **while(true)** loop:

+	    while (true)
+	    {
+	        var message = queue.GetMessage();

+4. If no message is retrieved (empty queue) then lets wait a bit and check again:

+	        if (null == message)
+	        {
+	            Console.WriteLine("No orders found.
+Hitting the snooze button...");
+	            Thread.Sleep(5000);
+	            continue;
+	        }

+5. However, if we did manage to retrieve a message, lets "process" it and then delete the message:

+            Console.Write("Processing order {0}...", message.AsString);
+            Thread.Sleep(500);
+            Console.WriteLine("Complete.");
+            queue.DeleteMessage(message);
+		}

+6. If we now execute **processorders** we should see it work its way through the orders we had previously placed in the queue with the **placeorders** application.